 Toronto is home to some incredible restaurants, but they can be pricey!
 Luckily, Toronto’s two months-long festivals Summerlicious and Winterlicious offer steep discounts on prix-fix lunch and dinner menus all over the city, so you can try out some of Toronto’s best restaurants on the cheap.
 Treat yourself!

-This stunning, Chinatown-adjacent gallery has impressive in-house collections and frequently brings in high-profile temporary exhibits like Basquiat and Yayoi Kusama.
+This stunning, Chinatown-adjacent contemporary art gallery has impressive in-house collections and frequently brings in high-profile temporary exhibits like Basquiat and Yayoi Kusama.
 General admission is free for everyone under 25, too!
-If you’re over 25, take advantage of free admission for all on Wednesday evenings after 5 or pick up a ticket here.
+If you’re over 25, take advantage of free admission for all on Wednesday evenings after 5.

 17. Walk down Graffiti Alley